nubenetes/awesome-kubernetes/docs/kubernetes.md

 ## Kubernetesbyexample
 - [kubernetesbyexample.com 🌟🌟🌟](https://www.kubernetesbyexample.com) A free learning platform covering the fundamentals of how to develop, deploy, manage, and automate containers in cloud-native environments.

+## Kubernetes README
+- [kubernetesreadme.com 🌟](https://kubernetesreadme.com/) What to Read to Learn More About Kubernetes

 ## Kubernetes open-source container-orchestation
 * [Wikipedia.org: Kubernetes](https://en.wikipedia.org/wiki/Kubernetes)